-Aníbal Troilo, also known affectuously as Pichuco, Gordo or El bandoneon mayor de Buenos Aires, was a renown bandoneon player, composer and director of the golden age of tango.
+Aníbal Troilo, also known as Pichuco, Gordo or El bandoneon mayor de Buenos Aires, was a renown musician, composer and director of the golden age.
 With his personal charisma, sensitivity and excellence of interpretation he became one of the major figures of tango history.
-As a composer he left 60 pieces, many of which are now great classics such as “Barrio de tango” (1942), “Garúa” (1943), “María” (1945), “Romance de bario” (1947), “Sur” (1948), “Che bandoneon” (1950), “Responso” (1951), “La cantina” (1954), “La ultima curda” (1956), and ”Nocturno a mi barrio” (1969).
+As a composer he left 60 pieces, many of which are classics such as “Barrio de tango” (1942), “Garúa” (1943), “María” (1945), “Romance de bario” (1947), “Sur” (1948), “Che bandoneon” (1950), “Responso” (1951), “La ultima curda” (1956), and ”Nocturno a mi barrio” (1969).

-Troilo was born in 1914 in the neighbourhood of Abasto.
-He was the son of a butcher who died when he was 8 years old.
+Aníbal Carmelo Troilo was born in 1914 to a modest family in the neighbourhood of Abasto in Buenos Aires.
+His father was a butcher who died when he was only 8-years-old.
 As a child he was fascinated by the bandoneon and he was 10-years-old when he convinced his mother to buy him one.

 Anibal Troilo’s experience as a musician in his youth was rich and diverse.
 In 1925 he began performing in public in a bar next to the mercado Abasto.
 In 1928 he formed his first quinteto and performed with Juan Maglio at the Café Germinal in 1929.
 He played with Ciriaco Ortiz for the Sexteto Vardaro-Pugliese and the Orquesta los provincianos in 1930.
 In 1932 he joined the orchestra of Julio de Caro and worked with other major orchestras in the 1930’s including those of Angel D’Agostino, Alfredo Gobbi, La Típica Victor, Juan d’Arienzo, Luis Petrucelli and Juan Carlos Cobian.